 Chill the roll and then slice to serve!

-Keto sushi is a meal all on its own, but there are a few things you can serve with it that make it even better.
+Low carb sushi is a meal all on its own.
+It's usually just served with a little bit of soy sauce.
+But there are a few things you can serve with it that make it even better.

 Traditionally sushi is eaten with pickled foods such as ginger or with edamame.
-However, you could also eat it with a light seaweed salad or a low-carb Japanese soup.
+However, you could also eat it with a light seaweed salad with bean sprouts or a low-carb Japanese miso soup.

 Try serving it with this Japanese cucumber salad for an extra bit of refreshment in the meal.

-Before we get to the recipe card, here are some questions people often ask about keto sushi.
+Before we get to the keto sushi rolls recipe card, here are some questions people often ask about low carb sushi rolls.

 Is sushi keto?